Viterkim/Sandbox-Unreal-Tools-SUT/readme.md

 2. [Send To Unreal Github](https://github.com/EpicGames/BlenderTools) (You need to follow this: https://www.unrealengine.com/en-US/blog/download-our-new-blender-addons)

 # Setup
-1. Follow the "Send to Unreal" steps (which includes enabling remote execution in unreal & python scripting)
+1. Follow the "Send to Unreal" steps:
-  * I recommend going to options and setting "Mesh Folder(Unreal)" to: /Game/Meshes/Dev (or anything you want)
-  * Go to the export settings tab, and select "Use object origin"
-2. Create Greybox colleciton defaulting to "Collection" (or change it).
-3. Do the greyboxing / level designing you need to do.
-Everything gets merged into a single mesh (unless you check Split collection result).
-4. Tick "Send to Unreal" and press SUT
+  * In unreal:
+    - Pugins -> "Enable Python Editor Script Plugin"
-5. In Unreal go top left -> Edit -> Project Settings -> Search for "Default Shape Complexity" and select "Use Complex Collision as Simple".
+    - Project Settings -> "Enable Remote Execution"
+    - "Default Shape Complexity" and select "Use Complex Collision as Simple".
-  * When you are done greyboxing this should be turned back OFF
+  * In Blender (Pipeline -> Export -> Seting Dialog):
+    - Set "Mesh Folder(Unreal)" to: /Game/Meshes/Dev (or anything you want)
+    - Export -> FXB Export Settings -> Smoothing: Face
-6. In Unreal drag the Meshes/Dev/SM_COLLECTION into your scene, and click the yellow little arrow in the transform panel, to reset it to 0,0,0 coordinates.
+2. In Unreal drag the Meshes/Dev/SM_COLLECTION into your scene, and click the yellow little arrow in the transform panel, to reset it to 0,0,0 coordinates.
-7. Put on some proper dev texture (cube material or w.e)
+3. Put on some proper dev texture, you can use 1 color per grouped collection.

 Done now you can:
 Go into Blender -> Change something -> Press SUT -> Instant Changes in Unreal Engine

 ![SUT](assets/addon.png)

-# Future Features
-1. Landscape Synchronization (Rough) (Landscape in unreal -> synchronize to blender and greybox back and forth)
-2. Instance Dupliactes in blender to world position in unreal (Make your scene in blender with a modular kit)